These Are the Victims of the Virginia Beach Municipal Center Shooting

 Ryan Keith Cox

 Cox was an account clerk in the public utilities department for more than 12 years.
-He was from Virginia Beach.
+He lived in Virginia Beach.

-Cox’s older brother, Ervin Cox Jr., told the New York Times that Cox had been working on his first sermon in hopes of following in his father’s footsteps as a pastor.
+Cox’s older brother, Ervin Cox Jr., told the New York Times that Cox had been working on his first sermon in hopes of following in the footsteps of his father, who is the pastor of New Hope Baptist Church in Virginia Beach.

 “This is hard.
 It hurts, it hurts deep.
 Just to have such a senseless thing done to take his life, to take him away from us,” Cox Jr. said.
 “He was just that caring, loving person that just cared about everybody and wanted to help everybody.
 He was like that at home and at church.”